-When you look on-line, you’ll see how big these little red cups are.
+When you look online, you’ll see how big these little red cups are.
 There is a website dedicated to the countdown.
-And of course there are tons of tweets about the Red Cups, every time a consumer has one for the first time, signalling their excitement to all their network.
+And of course, there are tons of tweets about the Red Cups, every time a consumer has one for the first time, signaling their excitement to all their network.
 That’s tons of free media.

 From a pure business point of view, Christmas starts November 1st all the way to December 31st, which means that one-sixth of the year, you are in red cups.
 After 10 years of red cups, Starbucks fully understands how the simple gesture connects with consumers and how it links Starbucks to one of those holiday traditions.